 Understanding criminal records in Texas

 Criminal records in Texas are maintained by the Texas Department of Public Safety (DPS).
-The DPS maintains a central repository of all criminal records in the state, which includes records from all counties within Texas.
+The DPS maintains a central repository of all criminal records in the state.
+This includes records from all counties within Texas.

 Criminal records in Texas are public information and can be accessed by anyone.
 However, certain restrictions apply, and some criminal records may be sealed or expunged, depending on the circumstances.